Organ donations save lives.

-The Government of Saskatchewan recently announced an organ and tissue donor registry would be available by early 2020, however it's crucial you have this conversation with family because their consent will be required.
+Saskatchewan has launched an Organ and Tissue Donor Registry.
+Visit www.givelifesask.ca to register your decision.
+It's crucial you have this conversation with family because their consent will be required.

 You can be a living donor by providing a non-vital organ or tissue to a family member or another person in need.

 Deceased donation becomes possible when someone is at the end-of-life and death is imminent.
 Only a small portion of individuals die in such a way that makes organ donation possible – approximately 5% of all deaths.

 Deceased donation includes: